krkn-chaos/krkn/docs/network_chaos.md

         bandwidth: 100mbit
     wait_duration: 120
     test_duration: 60
+  '''

+  Note: For ingress traffic shaping, ensure that your node doesn't have any [IFB](https://wiki.linuxfoundation.org/networking/ifb) interfaces already present.
+The scenario relies on creating IFBs to do the shaping, and they are deleted at the end of the scenario.

 ##### Steps
  - Pick the nodes to introduce the network anomaly either from node_name or label_selector.